Thursday, December 29, 2022

 Dear Pastor

-It has been more than 10 years ago that I walked out of church one Sunday, frustrated with how another Scriptural teaching had been misrepresented from the pulpit.
+Over 15 years ago I left church one Sunday morning, frustrated that another Scriptural teaching had been misrepresented from the pulpit.
 I will say right up front that I don't believe for a minute that a "deliberate lie" was being taught as "truth."
-I am sure that the speaker (not you, in that particular instance) was speaking "the truth as they understood it."
-Nevertheless, I am going to use a broader brush as I paint the objection I want to raise today, and that is the Church as a whole (Catholic as well as Protestant) has been distorting the teaching about the "Old Testament" and the "New Testament" for centuries and it has led (not just in my opinion, but the opinion of thousands of others) to a distorted view within the New Testament Church in general about what God says in His word and how it applies to all of us as followers of Christ.
+I am sure that the speaker (not you, in that instance) was presenting the truth as they understood it.
+Nevertheless, I am going to use a broader brush as I paint the objection I want to raise today, and that is the Church has been distorting the teaching about the "Old Testament" and the "New Testament" for centuries which has led - not just in my opinion but the opinion of thousands of others - to a distorted view within the 21st century Christian Church in general about what God says in His word and how it applies to all of us as followers of Christ.

-I walked out of church back then, and I walked away from that corporate fellowship for several years because I was frustrated and confused - I needed to do more reading and thinking for myself instead of accepting at face value what was being taught each week from a pulpit.
-Eventually I became involved in home Bible fellowship with other believers who had come to the same theological fork in the road.
-Unfortunately, years into that fellowship, I realized that there would always be a vocal few who had become so disenchanted with established religion that it seemed they mainly wanted to spend our time pointing out the errors in teaching and criticizing any who continued to remain in the traditional church, discounting the faith of many who are genuinely following Christ as best as they know how.
+I walked out of church that morning, and I walked away from corporate fellowship for several years because I was frustrated and confused - I needed to do more reading and thinking for myself instead of accepting without question what was being taught each week from a pulpit.
+Eventually, I became involved in a home Bible fellowship with other believers who had come to the same theological fork in the road.
+Unfortunately, several years into that fellowship, I realized that there would always be a vocal few who had become so disenchanted with established religion that it seemed they mainly wanted to spend our time pointing out the errors in teaching and criticizing those believers who continued to remain in the traditional church, discounting the faith of many who were genuinely following Christ as best as they knew how.

 That left me with a dilemma: